The NERSC Allocation Request Form (ERCAP)

 Validating your User List

 As part of the ERCAP renewal process PIs (or PI Proxies) must certify their current user list.
-This means: review, correct and certify contact information, citizenship, and project role for your active users.
-DOE requires this to be done once a year.
+This means: review, correct and certify contact information and project role for your active users.
+DOE asks this to be done once a year.

-The ERCAP system will not let you submit (finish) your request until you have certified your user list (renewed requests only).
+The ERCAP system will not let you submit our request until you have certified your user list (renewed requests only).

 Project roles are: